Shaas-Tutorials/CSharpCodingStandards/naming.md

 1. Do not use Hungarian notation or its variants.
 1. Use semantically meaningful names rather than including a type in the name, except when the type is integral to the meaning of the method.
 For example, `GetLength` is preferred for the length of a string, whereas `GetInt32` can be used when fetching an integer type from a data reader.
 1. Avoid using names that are keywords in C# or VB.Net.
-1. Try to avoid using names that conflict with .NET public names, such as `Exception`
+1. Try to avoid using names that conflict with .NET public names, such as `Exception`.

 ## Assemblies and Binaries